 When done correctly, this type of exposure exercise has the effect of helping achieve a long-term reduction in obsessions, and in the anxiety they cause.
 Sometimes these exposure exercises will last only a few minutes, sometimes significantly longer.
 These exercises are not designed to make you feel better in the short term; they are designed to help you in the long term by helping you build a different relationship with your obsessive thoughts.

 Some people with OCD find that they have to do certain things in order to make their anxiety go away.
-These are called compulsions, or compulsive behaviors.
+These actions are known as compulsions or compulsive behaviors.
 Sometimes compulsions are relatively simple, as Sara’s habit of going on the internet to get information about HIV infection.
 Other compulsions can be even quicker, such as using hand sanitizer or checking to make sure the stove is off before leaving home.

 Compulsions vs. rituals: what’s the difference?